translate/translate/docs/commands/pofilter_tests.rst

 emails
 ------

-checks to see that emails are not translated
+Checks to see that emails are not translated

 Generally you should not be translating email addresses.
 This check will look to see that email addresses e.g. info@example.com are not translated.
 In some